groovy-tutorial/groovy-tutorial/book/parts/06_Methods/10_Parameters.md

 }
 ```

 As you start to develop classes and larger programs, methods create your Application Programming Interface (API).
 Such methods can be called by other people's code and they could be using another JVM language (such as Java).
-It can make their life a little easier if you indicate the data types your expecting for your parameters.
+It can make their life a little easier if you indicate the data types you're expecting for your parameters.
 Alternatively, you can stay true to dynamic typing and let people know through your documentation.

 # Multiple parameters